dannymuchoki/django-wedding-website/README.md

-# A Django Wedding Website and Invitation + Guest Management System
+# A Wedding Website and Invitation + Guest Management System built in Django.

 ## The Website

 This was originally a project by [Cory Zue](http://www.coryzue.com/contact/) that I forked and used for my own wedding.
 You can find [a longer writeup on this project here](https://www.placecard.me/blog/django-wedding-website/).

 ## What was included in the original package?